 Is Biguanide a Viable Alternative to Chlorine?

-Converting Your Pool
+Converting Your Pool to Biguanide

 How to Convert From Chlorine to Biguanide

 Apply a reducing agent to your pool to lower the levels of chlorine.
-Be sure to run the pool long enough for all of the chlorine to neutralize.
+Be sure to run the pool long enough for all the chlorine to neutralize.
 If needed, you can add more neutralizers if chlorine levels are higher than zero.

 You will then add the sanitizer, oxidizer, and algaecide products as specified until reaching the required levels.
 Once your tests show the correct levels are stable, your pool is ready to be enjoyed.